5 Small business ideas to start with low investment for 2026

 • Price your items fairly.
 Don't try to rip people off, but don't undersell yourself either.

 There’s no denying that the market for used goods is booming.
 In fact, ecommerce businesses that focus solely on selling used goods are some of the most successful online businesses around.
-Green Queen forecasts that the secondhand market will hit $80 billion by the end of this decade.
+So if you’re thinking about starting an online business, selling used goods is definitely worth considering.

 2. Provide freelancing services

 Whether you're a web developer, graphic designer, consultant, or writer, there has never been a better time to start a freelancing business.
 Starting an ecommerce freelancing business is relatively easy and it doesn’t cost much to get off the ground.
 All you need is a strong internet connection and a computer.
 Plus, there are plenty of resources available on the internet to help you get started.
-The barriers to entry are low, and with the right ecommerce platform, you can get up and running in no time.

 Here are a few things you need to keep in mind when starting an online freelancing business.